Professor of Sustainable Agriculture and Extension Specialist

 Location: 495 College Avenue, Orono

-Professional Interests: Biologically based soil fertility; soil health; cereal grains; organic production
+Professional Interests: Biologically based soil fertility; soil health; field crops; organic production

 Teaching: Cooperative Extension

 Research: My research focuses on how to manage biologically based fertility systems to supply crop nutrient needs and improve soil health and productivity.
 Prior work evaluated organic fertility strategies for bread wheat yield and quality, compost as a fertility source for lowbush blueberry, and soil amendment impacts on soil carbon and nitrogen dynamics, soil quality, and potato yield stability.
 My current research and extension program aims to help farmers in three main areas: producing small grain, pulse, and oilseed crops for food and beverage markets; enhancing soil health; and adapting to a changing climate.
 Projects include cover crop and green manure management, weed management, variety evaluations, and crop modeling.

 Pickoff*, M., E.B.
 Mallory, and T. Molloy.
 In press.
 Alternative methods for terminating green manures in organic small grain systems.
 Renewable Agriculture and Food Systems.

 Tooley*, B.E., E.B.
 Mallory, G.A.
 Porter, G. Hoogenboom.
 2021.
 Predicting the response of a potato-grain production system to climate change for a humid continental climate using DSSAT.
 Agricultural and Forest Meteorology 307: 108452.